Pako2425/Reel-Insight-Movie-Details-at-Your-Fingertips/README.md

 ## Main features
 ### Data download
-App using OMDb API (The Open Movie Database) https://www.omdbapi.com.
+The app uses OMDb API (The Open Movie Database) https://www.omdbapi.com.
 The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by its users.

 ### Movie searching
 As a user, you must enter the title of the movie/series or a keyword related to it.